Handling materials in times of physical distancing

 Pal expects lower demand for steel in view of the distress in the auto and construction sectors, and cash constraints.
 To boost productivity and metal production, salvage metal exports and save the Indian raw material market from being delinked from international pricing, he advocates lifting restrictions on transportation, ports and vessels, making available manpower and prioritising the auctioning of mines in Odisha, pending since March 2019.

-Beyond these digital opportunities, “starting May, TIL has been getting new inquiries for reach stackers, cranes from the domestic market, mainly in the port, roads and steel plant sectors,” shares Anil Bhatia, Vice President, Sales & Marketing, TIL.
-“Apparently, steel exports have picked up.”
+Beyond these digital opportunities, “starting May, TIL Ltd has been getting new inquiries for reach stackers, cranes from the domestic market, mainly in the port, roads and steel plant sectors,” shares Anil Bhatia, Vice-President, Sales & Marketing, TIL Ltd. “Apparently, steel exports have picked up.”

 For this shift to concretise, Rai feels the Railway Board should reconsider container cargo rates.
 “Container is the only business where the Railways earns money on both ends,” he says.
 “On other goods, the Railways charges freight on only one side.
 Container cargo is the only cargo which runs on a 100 per cent empty return ratio.”

-Going forward, companies do not expect the going to be smooth.
+Going forward, companies don’t expect the going to be smooth.
 “We expect to see additional headwinds in Q2 and Q3 as we transition out of the lockdown and into the new normal,” says Prashant Suryawanshi, Managing Director, Manitowoc Cranes Potain India.